asyncapi/website/pages/blog/websocket-part2.md

 - code generation
 - message validation

-Depending on your goal, you might need to take different paths to get there.
+Depending on your goal, you might need to take different roads to get there.
 If your only goal is documentation, you might take a different approach to writing an AsyncAPI file than you would take while thinking about code generation.

-## Choosing the right path to Rome
+## Choosing the right road to Rome

 Let's say AsyncAPI does not fully cover your use case.
 You are missing some extra property.
 You are disappointed that you cannot explicitly provide information that your production servers both support different channels.
 Server A supports channel AA and AB, while Server B supports channel BA and BB.
 It is not currently possible with the specification as the assumption is that your application communicates with servers that support the same channels.

-There are two paths to Rome:
+There are two roads to Rome:

-Patch **docs-only**: You need AsyncAPI for docs generation only and have no intention of sharing the source document with anyone.
+Road **docs-only**: You need AsyncAPI for docs generation only and have no intention of sharing the source document with anyone.
 It means you do not need to bother much about inventing some specification extension.
 You can just add missing information to the description of a given object.

-Patch **automation**: You need AsyncAPI for docs and code generation, which means that all details in your AsyncAPI document must be machine-readable.
+Road **automation**: You need AsyncAPI for docs and code generation, which means that all details in your AsyncAPI document must be machine-readable.
 You can't just put unsupported information in the description.

 ## Kraken API use case